villaindotlove/mtgrandom/README.md

    - `--graphics-model`: Graphics model to use.
 NOT YET IMPLEMENTED.

 3. **Execution**:

+   - To generate a set:
+     ```
+        python main.py set --set-name "new_set" --set-description "This is a new set."
+     ```
+     or
+     ```
+        python main.py set --set-name "dune" --set-description "An MTG set inspired by Frank Herbert's Dune." --number-of-cards-to-generate 36
+     ```

    - To generate card details in JSON format:
      ```